 In a word, yes.
-Medicare is a very stable form of health insurance, meant for seniors to use until the end of their lives, or for people suffering from disabilities to use indefinitel – yet there are several circumstances, both within your control and outside of it, that can cause you to lose all or part of your Medicare coverage.
+Medicare is a very stable form of health insurance, meant for seniors and people with disabilities to use indefinitely.
+Yet there are several circumstances, both within your control and out, that can cause you to lose all or part of your Medicare coverage.
 The good news is that even if you lose your Medicare, there are many ways to get your Medicare benefits back (or to find good health insurance to replace it).

 - You can lose Medicare coverage through your own actions: not paying for premiums, Medicare fraud, lying on an application, or moving outside of your coverage zone.

 - You can also lose Medicare for reasons outside of your control, like recovery from disability or an insurance provider deciding to change or discontinue a plan.

 - After losing Medicare coverage, you can re-apply sooner than the Open Enrollment period if you’ve experienced a Qualifying Life Event.

 - If you can no longer qualify for Medicare, other healthcare options may be able to fill the gaps in your health care, such as Medicaid.
 CHIP, or private health insurance.

 Original Medicare is a federal health insurance program that provides coverage for seniors and disabled adults.
 Original Medicare consists of Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance).
 Medicare Part A covers inpatient services such as hospital stays, care in skilled nursing facilities, and hospice care.
 Medicare Part B covers outpatient care, medical supplies like wheelchairs, preventative health services, and even some doctor’s services.
 The Medicare program can help offset the burden of large medical bills, but it can’t pay for everything.
 Generally, you will need to pay one-fifth of the cost of a service insured by Medicare.

 How To Obtain Original Medicare